-Moving to Toulouse, France
+Moving to Toulouse, France from the US

 Toulouse has a rich heritage with remarkable architecture to match.
 Toulouse is known as “La Ville Rose”, the pink city, named because of the pink stone used to build its churches.
 A renowned tourist destination, Toulouse has two Unesco heritage sites: the Canal du Midi and the Basilica of St. Sernin, which is the largest Romanesque building in Europe.